 At the time the Allen County Plan Commission recommended the rezoning of approximately 1,000 acres from an agricultural to an industrial classification for the General Motors Truck Assembly Plant project, it concurrently directed the staff to prepare an update to the Comprehensive Plan of Allen County.
-This update was intended to provide a long-range plan for the area surrounding the General Motors facility, the Fort Wayne International Airport, and the land between.
-It was recognized that the General Motors rezoning would have a significant effect on the existing Allen County Comprehensive
+This update was intended to provide a long-range plan for the area surrounding the General Motors facility, the Baer Field airport, and the land between.
+It was recognition of the significant change the General Motors rezoning would have on the existing Comprehensive Plan.
+The City of Fort Wayne became a partner in this study and ultimately agreed to adopt identical modifications to the City's Comprehensive Plan.
+The resulting joint document was entitled the Southwest Allen County Land Use Study.
+It included numerous recommendations regarding land use regulation, public utility improvements, highway improvements and economic development policy.5